Biden: Killing of al-Qaida leader is long-sought ‘justice’

 Some militants whose association with bin Laden predated al-Zawahri’s always saw him as an arrogant intruder.

-There have been rumors of al-Zawahri’s death on and off for several years.
-But a video surfaced in April of the al-Qaida leader praising an Indian Muslim woman who had defied a ban on wearing a hijab, or headscarf.
+There had been rumors of al-Zawahri’s death on and off for several years.
+But a video surfaced in April of the al-Qaida leader praising a Indian Muslim woman who had defied a ban on wearing a hijab, or headscarf.
 That footage was the first proof in months that he was still alive.

 A statement from Afghanistan’s Taliban government confirmed the airstrike, but did not mention al-Zawahri or any other casualties.

-It said it “strongly condemns this attack and calls it a clear violation of international principles and the Doha Agreement,” the 2020 U.S. pact with the Taliban that led to the withdrawal of American forces.
+It said the Taliban “strongly condemns this attack and calls it a clear violation of international principles and the Doha Agreement,” the 2020 U.S. pact with the Taliban that led to the withdrawal of American forces.

 “Such actions are a repetition of the failed experiences of the past 20 years and are against the interests of the United States of America, Afghanistan, and the region,” the statement said.